Italy’s Best Boutique Hotels for Adventure Travelers

 Boutique Hotels in the Dolomites for Hiking and Skiing

-Listed as a UNESCO World Heritage site, the Dolomites boast dramatic peaks and pristine trails, ideal for hiking or skiing in cozy boutique hotels Italy offers.
+Listed as a UNESCO World Heritage site, the Dolomites boast dramatic peaks and pristine trails—perfect for hiking or skiing near boutique hotels italy that keep the mountain vibe alive.

 Hiking and Skiing Near Dolomites’ Boutique Hotels

 The Alta Badia region offers trails like the 9km Pralongia loop.
-Meanwhile, winter brings world-class skiing in Val Gardena, perfect for guests at boutique hotels Italy offers.
+Meanwhile, winter brings world-class skiing in Val Gardena, making it easy to mix chairlifts with spa time.

 Hotel Fanes